Media

 <Media as={Image} src="/img.jpg" alt="Dummy Image" width="960" height="640" />Using Astro <Image> / <Picture>

-In <Media> imported from lism-css/astro, the component is automatically mapped based on the as value.
+When using <Media> from lism-css/astro, the underlying component is resolved automatically based on the as value.

 as | Output |